janstrm/Home-Assistant-Samsung-Frame-Director/README.md

-# Samsung Frame Art Mode (Home Assistant Add-on)
+# Home Assistant Samsung Frame Art Director (Add-on)

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fjanstrm%2FHome-Assistant-Samsung-Frame-Director)

-A focused, single‑TV Home Assistant add-on to dynamically manage artwork on a Samsung The Frame TV.
-The add-on runs as a long‑lived service and rotates images on a schedule from your HA Media folder, with a simple path to add AI‑generated images next.
+A focused, single‑TV Home Assistant add‑on to manage Art Mode on Samsung The Frame.
+Built specifically for Art Mode artworks (correct sizing/cropping, optional matte and photo filters), it runs as a long‑lived service and rotates images from your HA Media folder, with a simple path to add AI‑generated images next.

 ## What this is
-- Persistent service (runs in the background) that updates The Frame’s art.
+- Persistent service (runs in the background) to manage The Frame’s Art Mode.
+- Built for Art Mode artworks: proper sizing/cropping, optional matte and filters.
 - Sources images from `Media/frame/` (local).
 AI generation is planned.
 - Manual override via `hassio.addon_stdin` to display a specific image on demand.
 - Single‑TV scope by design; clear, minimal controls.